mgmarlow/helix-mode/README.md

 > invoke some commands in these special buffers, like
 > `dired-do-delete`.

-Alternatively, you can manually toggle turn Helix mode on/off in local buffers by invoking `helix-normal-mode`:
+Alternatively, you can manually toggle Helix mode on/off in local buffers by invoking `helix-normal-mode`:

 ```lisp